History of Buzău: 19th-century development

 During the 19th century, the city overcame the difficulties of repeated reconstruction, and started to develop as a modern city with solid businesses and a cultural life.
 The Crâng forest became a leisure place for the locals around 1829, and was eventually organized as a public garden by 1850.

 Schools began to be set up, as in 1831 the bishopric opened a school for muralists and icon painters, led by Nicolae Teodorescu and attended by Gheorghe Tattarescu.
 One year later, the National School (the first school in Buzău to teach in the Romanian language) was open, and in 1838 Școala Normală (a school for teachers) was inaugurated by Dionisie Romano. Școala normală trained teachers for the city schools and for 115 villages.
 The Buzău theological seminar was open in 1836.
 It was the first secondary school in Buzău and the second theological school in Wallachia, after the one in Bucharest.

 The oldest known census in Buzău showed, in 1832, a total population of 2567, of which one was Austrian, one was English, 18 were Jewish and the rest Romanian.

 Around 1837–1840, public lighting was introduced on the main street.
 The street lamps were using tallow candles.
 By 1861, the number of public street lamps grew from 38 to 50.
 In 1841 the streets were realigned "by urban rules".

-By 1842, the city had a stable doctor, a drugstore, a fire squad and an officially authorised midwife.
+By 1842, the city had a stable doctor, a drugstore, a fire brigade and an officially authorised midwife.

 During the Wallachian revolution of 1848, a "National Guard", supervised by Barbu and Nicolae Bălcescu was set up immediately after the government was organized in Bucharest in June.
 However, the revolution was crushed by Russian and Ottoman forces, and Buzău was occupied by the Russian army for three years.
 The Russian army briefly occupied Buzău again in 1853 during the Crimean War.
 After the occupation ended, the city's development was resumed.

 At the Ad-hoc divans organised after the Congress of Paris in 1856, a large majority of representatives of Buzău voted for Wallachia's union with Moldova.
 Later on, after a personal union was completed on 5 February 1859, Prince Alexandru Ioan Cuza was welcomed enthusiastically by the inhabitants of Buzău and was persuaded to spend the night in the city on his way from Iași to Bucharest.
 The newly elected Domn of both Wallachia and Moldova left the city the next day via Strada Mare, a street known today by the name of Bulevardul Unirii (Union Boulevard).

 The buildings on the Cuza Vodă Street (at the time known as Strada Târgului -- Market Street) were erected between 1850 and 1880 in the style of the 19th-century South-Eastern European commercial houses two-storey buildings with shops on the ground floor, and residences on the top floor.